microsoft/vcpkg-docs/vcpkg/commands/hash.md

 Computes the hash of a specified file.
 By default, it computes the SHA-512 hash, but another algorithm can be optionally specified.
 The output will be the computed hash for the given file displayed directly on the console.

-> [!NOTE:]
+>[!NOTE]
 > - The command requires two arguments:
->   1. A mandatory file path.
+>1.
+A mandatory file path.
->   2. An optional hash algorithm, either SHA256 or SHA512.
+>2.
+An optional hash algorithm, either `SHA256` or `SHA512``.
 If omitted, it will default to using SHA512 to compute the file's hash.

 ## Examples